David Jiříček: Columbus Blue Jackets

 In the leadup to the 2022 NHL entry draft, Jiříček was considered a top prospect, and for much of the year there was debate as to whether he or Slovak Šimon Nemec would be the first defenceman taken.
 Following Jiříček's injury at the World Junior Championships, Nemec became favoured to go first.
 Ultimately, Nemec was taken second overall by the New Jersey Devils, while Jiříček was drafted sixth overall by the Columbus Blue Jackets.

 Jiříček began his North American professional career playing with the Cleveland Monsters, the Blue Jackets' AHL affiliate.
 He was called up to make his NHL debut on 28 October 2022, in the midst of a string of injuries to the Columbus defence corps.
 Returning to Cleveland, he was named the AHL Rookie of the Month for December 2022.
 Jiříček was initially named as the Monsters' representative to the 2023 AHL All-Star Classic, but he subsequently was unavailable to participate and was replaced by teammate Jake Christiansen.
 He ultimately appeared in 55 games with the Monsters, recording 6 goals and 32 assists, leading all rookie defencemen with 0.75 points per game.

 On October 14, 2023, Jiříček scored his first career NHL goal in a 5–3 victory against the New York Rangers.
 During the 2023–24 season, his first full season in the NHL, he recorded one goal and nine assists in 43 games for the Blue Jackets.
 During the 2024–25 season, he recorded one assist in six games with the Blue Jackets, and two goals and one assist in four games for the Cleveland Monsters.

 Minnesota Wild

 On 30 November 2024, Jiříček was traded from the Blue Jackets to the Minnesota Wild in exchange for Daemon Hunt and four draft picks, including a first-round pick in the 2025 NHL entry draft.
 He was assigned to the Wild's AHL affiliate, the Iowa Wild.
 He was later recalled by Minnesota and registered a goal and assist through 6 games with the Wild.
 While reassigned back to the AHL with Iowa, Jiříček posted 7 assists through 27 appearances before his season was ended through injury on 28 March 2025, after suffering a lacerated spleen.
 On October 17, 2025, Jiříček was again reassigned to the Iowa Wild.

+Philadelphia Flyers

+On 6 March 2026, Jiříček was traded to the Philadelphia Flyers in exchange for Bobby Brink.